-Whenever the bookkeeper updates stockpile records, this plugin will scan the fort.
+Once a day, this plugin will scan the clothing situation in the fort.
 If there are fresh cloths available, dwarves who are wearing tattered clothing will have their rags confiscated (in the same manner as the cleanowned tool) so that they'll reequip with replacement clothes.